Three presumptions of paternity

 Determination of paternity by judicial proceedings

-How does the trial to establish paternity proceed?
+How is the trial to establish paternity conducted?
 If the child’s parents are not married and the paternity has not been established by signing a declaration of consent, the court may decide on the establishment of paternity by means of a so-called paternity action.

 Who can apply for such a paternity determination?
 It can be not only the mother, but also the child or the alleged father – the man who claims to be the father of the child.